Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 # Circular TwAIn Industrial Data Platform (IDP) Architecture

-The Circular TwAIn industrial data platform facilitates seamless and secure data sharing among various parties.
-It achieves this by implementing a centralized software architecture that collects data from ethereogeneus digital twin sources and makes it discoverable to consumers through a digital services marketplace.
+The Circular TwAIn industrial data platform is a technology infrastructure based on open source components enabling collection, storage, processing and monetization of large volumes of data generated within an industrial environment.
+It serves as a central hub for managing and integrating data from various sources, such as sensors, machines, devices, and production systems, ensuring data governance and sovereignty among different parties.
 The platform includes an identity and access management layer that ensures data can only be accessed by authorized parties.
 This layer enforces a policy-based access mechanism to the data broker component, based on previous transactions that occurred in the marketplace.

 ### Table of Content: